vivainio/hookmaster/README.md

 The command `hookmaster run` will load the `githooks.toml` file, find the hook and run it.
 You can use command `hookmaster run pre-commit` to test the hook without actually committing anything.

+Usig `githooks.toml` is optional, if you just want to get the commit message hook.

+To easily initalize your repo with githooks.toml, run `hookmaster init`.
+It creates a sample githooks.toml and initializes the hooks.
+Edit the `githooks.toml` file to customize your hooks.